About the United Fruit Company Papers

 The Papers consist of all of the original United Fruit Company letters, documents, and photographs that Bourgois rescued.

 The United Fruit Company finding aid can be viewed in UofT Libraries’ shared archival catalogue Discover Archives or by downloading the PDF file finding aid.
 Please note these papers are restricted to protect the privacy of third parties.
-Contact the Archives & Special Collections Staff (firstname.lastname@example.org) for information about accessing these records.
+Contact Collections & Digital Scholarship (firstname.lastname@example.org) for information about accessing the physical and digitized documents.

 Last updated August 3, 2022